devinit/datahub/README.md

 ---------
 - [ ] Reduce service worker pre-cache bundle
 - [ ] Make webpack loader for coping over package.json version && api config into a separate config file
 - [ ] Get rid of proptypes in one of the lib folder files
-- [ ] Fix semantic css build command
-- [ ] readd service worker
+- [ ] re-add service worker
 - [ ] enable http2
-this will ensure we dont have the all package.json file in our client code budle
+- [ ] fix broken less to Js script (we use it to get color values from semantic site globals) this will ensure we dont have the all package.json file in our client code budle